Biology Research Semester

 As a research semester student, you will work one-on-one with a GMU research faculty member while earning 12-15 upper division BIOL credit hours toward your degree through a combination of:

 - BIOL 499: Research in Biology (9 credits),

 - BIOL 498: Research Seminar (2 credits) and

 - BIOL 314: Introduction to Research Design and Analysis (4 credits).

-- Admission to a health related professional program (Dental or Medical School).
+- Admission to a health-related professional program (Dental programs, Medical School, etc.).

 How do I apply?

 - Have a declared Major in the College of Science (Neuroscience majors may be accepted).

 - Have successfully completed, at a minimum, BIOL 213, 214,CHEM 211-212 and either 308, 300, or 311.